 The curds should mostly be in a mass by now, or at least in fist-sized chunks.

 Aim for a temperature of 140 degrees F. or more.
 I've seen as high as 155 degrees recommended, though I find that this makes for scorched curds.

-You may want to use two spoons for this process...one large regular spoon, and one large slotted.
-I prefer just one...the same long wooden one I've used throughout the process.
-Once the whey begins to heat, turn the curds over on themselves often, like kneading.
+You may want to use two spoons for this process . . . one large regular spoon, and one large slotted.
+I prefer a single spoon . . . the same long wooden one I've used throughout the cheesemaking process.
+Once the whey begins to heat, turn the curds over on themselves often in a kneading action.
 They will form into a mass, and begin to melt together.
 The important thing is to keep them from scorching.
-With your spoon(s), pull the curds out of the whey, and stretch, like taffy.
+With your spoon(s), pull the curds out of the whey, and stretch them like taffy.

 Once they get hot enough, the stretch comes quickly.
 You will see them change from lumpy and almost fibrous, to smooth and stretchy.
-When they cascade from your spoon in a sheet, and begin to look shiny, they are done.
+When they cascade from your spoon in a sheet and begin to look shiny, they are finished.

 Excellent Footage on Handling the Curds Professionally (Stretching)

-Have ready whatever you intend to package your cheese in.
-If you intend to use Ziplock-type bags, label them with a permanent marker now, as you won't be able to once the hot, moist cheese is inside.
+Have ready whatever containers or sacks in which you intend to package your cheese.
+If you intend to use freezer bags, label them with a permanent marker now, as you won't be able to once the hot, moist cheese is inside.